w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-upgrade.md

 When you are ready to restore **Validator A**:

-1. Start Validator A, sync the database and ensure that it is operating with the `--validator` flag.
+1. Start **Validator A**, sync the database and ensure that it is operating with the `--validator` flag.
 2. Generate new Session keys for **Validator A**.
 3. Submit a `set_key` extrinsic from your Controller account with the session key generated from **Validator A**.
 4. Take note of the Session that this extrinsic was executed in.